 The yachting club has not conducted any significant yachting activities on the lake for the last 8 years, in which time club activities have been relocated to Lake Purrumbete approximately 50 kms west of Colac.
-Club membership has dropped from a maximum of 150 (approximately 30 juniors and 120 seniors) when the lake was full to the current 50, largely adult, members.
+Club membership has dropped from a maximum of 150 (approximately 30 juniors and 120 seniors) when the lake was full to the current 50, largely adult, members16.
 The yacht club facilities are occasionally used by the community for events and meetings.

 The number of young people involved in the 2nd Colac Scouts (sea scouts) has increased slightly over the last few years to approximately 50.
-The group caters for ages 6 through to 26 with the 8-11 year olds (cubs) having the strongest membership at this time.
+The group caters for ages 6 through to 26 with the

+8-11 year olds (cubs) having the strongest membership at this time.
 Members travel, as they have always done, to different training venues around the region.
 Low water levels have not impacted on the group's activities, apart from limiting training opportunities associated with their skill development programs (e.g. canoeing and sailing).

 Buildings in this precinct are old and near the end of their life.
 Consideration needs to be given to their consolidation, upgrade, or removal depending on their condition and likely level of use in the future.
+If water if water based activities are considered viable in the longer term then buildings should be renovated in line with council building style guide.
+In addition, options to accommodate yachting and sea scout activities in a multi-purpose facility when buildings reach the end of their life should be investigated.